KaveIO/Eskapade/docs/source/package_structure.rst

 .. code-block:: python

-  from eskapade import ConfigObject, ProcessManager
+  from eskapade import process_manager, ConfigObject

 Links are imported directly from their subpackage: